Homotopy theory of curved operads and curved algebras: Model category structures

 By the universal property of the free complete gr-dg operad, we obtain a (surjective) map

 and a direct computation shows that the ideal $(\im({d_Z}^2-[\vartheta,\, -]))$ is sent to zero.
 It is easy to describe an inverse to this map in complete $\sS$-modules. \end{proof}

 \begin{thm} The category of complete curved operads is endowed with a cofibrantly generated model category structure where the generating (acyclic) cofibrations are the images under the free functor of the generated (acyclic) cofibrations.
-A map $f : \Oo \to \Pp$ is a \begin{itemize} \item weak equivalences if and only if, in any arity, it is a graded quasi-isomorphism of gr-dg $\sS$-modules, \item fibration if and only if, in any arity, it is a gr-surjection, \item cofibrations if and only if it has the left lifting property with respect to acyclic fibrations. \end{itemize} Moreover $(\cfree,\, U)$ is a Quillen pair with respect to the cofibrantly model structures.
-The generating cofibrations are the maps $\cfree I$ and the generating acyclic cofibrations are the maps $\cfree J$. \end{thm}
+A map $f : \Oo \to \Pp$ is a \begin{itemize} \item weak equivalence if and only if, in every arity, it is a graded quasi-iso\-mor\-phism of gr-dg $\sS$-modules, \item fibration if and only if, in every arity, it is a gr-surjection, \item cofibrations if and only if it has the left lifting property with respect to acyclic fibrations. \end{itemize} Moreover $(\cfree,\, U)$ is a Quillen pair with respect to the cofibrantly model structures.
+The generating cofibrations are the maps $\cfree \texttt{I}$ and the generating acyclic cofibrations are the maps $\cfree \texttt{J}$. \end{thm}

-\begin{proof} By Proposition \ref{prop: limits and colimits for curved operads}, in order to apply Theorem \ref{thm: transfer theorem}, it is enough to show that $U$ preserves filtered $\aleph_1$-colimits and that it maps relative $\cfree J$-cell complexes to weak equivalences.
+\begin{proof} By Proposition \ref{prop: limits and colimits for curved operads}, in order to apply Theorem \ref{thm: transfer theorem}, it is enough to show that $U$ preserves filtered $\aleph_1$-colimits and that it maps relative $\cfree \texttt{J}$-cell complexes to weak equivalences.
 We have already seen in the proof of Proposition \ref{prop: limits and colimits for curved operads} that $U$ preserves filtered colimits; in particular, it preserves filtered $\aleph_1$-colimits.
-By Lemma \ref{lemma: relative cfreeJ-cell complex}, a relative $\cfree J$-cell complex can be written as a map $j : \Oo \to \Oo \vee \left( \bigvee_\alpha \cfree(\hat \Zz^{0, \infty}_{\alpha})\right) = \Oo \vee \cfree\left(\amalg_\alpha \hat \Zz^{0, \infty}_{\alpha} \right)$.
+By Lemma \ref{lemma: relative cfreeJ-cell complex}, a relative $\cfree \texttt{J}$-cell complex can be written as a map $j : \Oo \to \Oo \vee \left( \bigvee_\alpha \cfree(\hat \Zz^{0, \infty}_{\alpha})\right) = \Oo \vee \cfree\left(\amalg_\alpha \hat \Zz^{0, \infty}_{\alpha} \right)$.
 Using the description of the pushout of curved operads in the proof of Proposition \ref{prop: limits and colimits for curved operads}, we can compute

 The functor

 commutes with direct sums (see for example \cite[Proposition 7.3.8]{bF17}) and satisfies, for gr-flat complete modules, $\Gr M \otimes_{\Gr} \Gr N \cong \Gr (M \hat \otimes N)$ (see Lemma \ref{lemma:gr-flat is monoidal subcat}).
 By Maschke's Theorem ($\ringK$ is a field of characteristic $0$), any $\ringK[\sS_\ast]$-module is flat.
 It follows that when $M$ and $N$ are two gr-dg $\sS$-modules, we have $\Gr M \circ \Gr N \cong \Gr (M \circ N)$.
 Moreover the functor $\Gr$ preserves filtered colimits.
 Indeed, it is the composition